CALL FOR PAPERS GUIDELINES

 USEFUL INFO FOR AUTHORS

-- Submission of your paper or proposal does NOT automatically register you for the conference itself.
-If your paper or proposal is accepted for presentation at the CLIMA 2019 Conference, you will be notified until mid-December 2018 and must then fully register (all 3 days) for the conference and pay the conference fee.
-Online registration for the CLIMA 2019 Conference will be available from December 2018.
-Everyone planning to attend the conference must complete the registration process.
-If your paper, or poster presentation is accepted for an CLIMA 2019 Conference, you have a commitment to register for and attend the conference and perform your assigned role.
+- Submission of your paper or proposal does NOT automatically register you for the congress itself.
+If your paper or proposal is accepted for presentation at the CLIMA 2019 Congress, you will be notified until mid-December 2018 and must then fully register (all 3 days) for the congress and pay the conference fee.
+Online registration for the CLIMA 2019 Congress will be available by December 2018.
+Everyone planning to attend the congress must complete the registration process.
+If your paper, or poster presentation is accepted for CLIMA 2019 Congress, you have a commitment to register for and attend the congress and perform your assigned role.
 All chairs and respondents also make this commitment.
 If extenuating circumstances prevent you from attending, you should find a substitute to perform your duties and notify the Organizers.

-- Changing title or abstract: Up until the abstracts submission deadline of 30th of November you may send an e-mail at email@example.com, containing the identification code that you received when you have submitted your abstract, with the demand of changes you would like to do, respecting the guidelines mentioned above.
+- Changing title or abstract: Up until the abstracts submission deadline you may send an e-mail at firstname.lastname@example.org, containing the identification code that you received when you have submitted your abstract, with the demand of changes you would like to do, respecting the guidelines mentioned above.

 - Changing content of the full paper/poster: You can change a full paper/poster, by sending an e-mail at email@example.com, containing the identification code that you received when you have submitted your abstract, with the new replacing pdf file.
 To protect yourself from self-plagiarism, please note the Organizers, using the identification code, if you have submitted your paper to another conference or publication that has the possibility of being accepted prior to CLIMA 2019’s conference acceptance.